 Other bestiary stories begin on a positive note but then take a sudden turn to the dark side.
 One of these concerns the phoenix, an imaginary bird familiar today from the Harry Potter series of books and films.
 According to the bestiary, after 500 years, the one and only phoenix ends his life by incinerating himself on a burning pyre.
 But after three days, he rises from the flames, alive and intact.

 The miracle of the phoenix’s rebirth is first compared to Christ’s death and resurrection, as described in the Christian Bible.
 But the bestiary goes on to state that Christ’s ability to rise again “so angered the Jews that they wanted to stone him.”
-Medieval Christian readers would have understood this statement in relation to the Church’s teaching that Jews were to blame for the death of Christ, which in turn fueled tense relationships between Christians and Jews in medieval societies.
+Medieval Christian readers would have understood this statement in relation to the Church’s teaching that Jews were to blame for the death of Christ, which in turn fueled tense relationships between Christian and Jews in medieval societies.

 Even more sinister is the story of the hyena, a filthy creature who feeds on corpses and reportedly changes sex from male to female and back again.
 According to the bestiary text, the sex-changing hyena symbolizes the “duplicitous” Jews who are said to worship idols.

-A 13th-century English copy of the bestiary of Guillaume le Clerc, a version of the bestiary in French, places exceptional emphasis on the anti-Jewish messages of the hyena and other animals by including a whole set of additional illustrations featuring unflattering depictions of medieval Jewish figures representing the rejection of Christian beliefs alongside the usual bestiary images.
+A thirteenth-century English copy of the bestiary of Guillaume le Clerc, a version of the bestiary in French, places exceptional emphasis on the anti-Jewish messages of the hyena and other animals by including a whole set of additional illustrations featuring unflattering depictions of medieval Jewish figures representing the rejection of Christian beliefs alongside the usual bestiary images.

 It is also possible to find a homophobic message in the hyena story, in relation to medieval theological warnings against the sin of sodomy, which bestiary artists referenced with extremely graphic representations of the hyena’s genitals.

 The most popular of the anti-Jewish bestiary creatures was the owl, whose story is represented in many other types of medieval art, such as church sculpture.
-In the bestiary, the owl’s daytime blindness and vulnerability to attack by smaller birds are compared to the “spiritual blindness” of Jews, who are said to prefer the darkness of their own religion to the light of Christianity.
+In the bestiary, the owl’s daytime blindness and vulnerability to attack by smaller birds is compared to the “spiritual blindness” of Jews, who are said to prefer the darkness of their own religion to the light of Christianity.

 Bestiary images of owls attacked by smaller birds, therefore, were understood by medieval reader-viewers as symbols of the supposed triumph of Christianity over Judaism.
 More ominously, such images also reference the real-life attacks and persecutions suffered by medieval Jews all over Western Europe that were still going on at the time—and in the very places—bestiaries were produced.